No More Black Boxes

 Increased Productivity and Reliability

 Following the SSMI methodology does not require extra work.
-After all, they need to create variables and their formulas one way or another, and they have to enter them in the spreadsheet.
+After all, spreadsheet developers need to create variables and their formulas one way or another, and they have to enter them in the spreadsheet.
 Instead of doing both at the same time, they now do them separately.
-They will even save time by avoiding those “What was I doing?” moments when they switch from entering a formula in their spreadsheet to the creative task of figuring out which new variable to create.
+They will even save time by not undoing previous work and avoiding those “What was I doing?” moments when they switch from entering a formula in their spreadsheet to the creative task of figuring out which new variable to create.